|

 Sub UncheckIt()

-ActiveDocument.AttachedTemplate.AutoTextEntries("Unchecked Box").Insert
+ActiveDocument.AttachedTemplate.AutoTextEntries("Unchecked Box").Insert _

 Where:=Selection.Range

-the autotext entry the code is slightly different:
+For Word 2007/2010 the autotext entry the code is slightly different:

-Ensure that the building bock autotext
+Ensure that the building bock autotext entry is stored in the required document

-template - or a document based upon it - to make it available to the
+template (by opening the template - or a document based upon it - to make it available

-in the list without having them opened in the document space).
-You can
+the normal template will be present in the list without having them opened

-use the building blocks organiser to change the location of the entry.
-(Insert
+in the document space).
+You can use the building blocks organiser to change

-> Quick Parts > Building Blocks Organizer). |
+the location of the entry.
+(Insert > Quick Parts > Building Blocks Organizer).

 Sub CheckIt()

-Box").Insert _
+ActiveDocument.AttachedTemplate.BuildingBlockEntries("Checked Box").Insert _

 Where:=Selection.Range